jade-certn/jade-certn/README.md

 <h1 align='center'>
-  Hi, I'm Jade Carvalho and I :heart: working on development & design
+  Hi, I'm Jade, a software developer with a background in marketing and design
 </h1>
 <br />